TimeBandit/personal-site/src/posts/2022-02-09-dear-change-log.md

 To save it run `$ git log --pretty="- %s" > CHANGELOG.md`

 I've given you a very brief introduction to the topic of this post.
-In the follow-up article, I'll describe something more professional and production ready.
+In the follow-up article, I'll describe something more professional and production-ready.